Think-and-Dev/gitbook-docs-test/docs/integration/example-code-redeeming-rdoc-request.md

 # Example code redeeming RDOC Request

-In the following example we will show how to invoke redeemDocRequest using Money on Chain contract.
+In the following example we will show how to invoke redeemStableTokenRequest using Money on Chain contract.
 This method can recieve any amount of RDOC to redeem, but this will be processed on the next settlement.
-Check the [RDOC redeemption section](redeeming-docs.md) for more details.
+Check the [RDOC redeemption section](redeeming-rdocs.md) for more details.

 We will use **truffle** and **testnet** network.
 You can find code examples into _/examples_ dir.